 Sedation Dentistry Can Reduce Your Dental Anxiety

-It’s also known as IV sedation, which makes most patients completely unaware and mostly used during surgeries.
+Intravenous Sedation is induced through an injection.
+It’s also known as IV sedation, which makes most patients completely unaware and is mostly used during surgeries.
 Most patients don’t remember anything about the oral procedure because of the heavy effects of this sedation.
 It’s important to call out your work before your IV sedation appointment and rest for at least 24 hours.

 How can I ease my fears about dental care without medication?